wp-plugins/qzzr-shortcode/readme.txt

 * width: The pixel or percentage width of your quiz container. ("500px" or "100%" - Default: "100%")
 * height: The pixel or percentage width of your quiz container.
 Setting this to auto will resize the quiz on each question to match the content. ("500px", "100%", "auto" - Default: "auto")
 * redirect: set this to true if you want shares to return to the page or post where you are embedding the quiz.
 * offset: You can set this to accommodate fixed headers.
 On desktop browsers, we scroll the window to the top of the quiz if the top is out of view.
 This will set a top margin to have the quiz to be offset from the top by the value you specify.

 Now if that was over your head, no need to worry about it.
 Just install the plugin, copy the shortcode from Qzzr after creating the quiz and paste it into Wordpress and your quiz will look great!

-= I need more help with the Qzzr quiz building tool =
+= I need more help with the Qzzr quiz building tool! =

 No problem at all, check out our thorough [knowledge base](https://qzzr.groovehq.com/help_center) on how to use Qzzr.